SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 responsible or attached to the previous regime.
-However, the treaty makers in Paris in 1919 working under public pressure and \"still in the heat of the war\" dealt harshly to Germany---so much so that no German was willing to sign the Treaty of Versailles.
+However, the treaty makers in Paris in 1919 working under public pressure and \"still in the heat of the war\" dealt harshly to Germany---so much so that no German was willing to sign the Treaty of Versailles (Palmer 692-3).

 ## Furthermore, the colonial aftermath of the first world war was neither democratic nor liberating.